 9. Poor cranial structure or “flat-head” syndrome

 This one also links back to Dr. Weston A. Price’s research.
 He found that the development of the palate (teeth crowding) as well as the development of the cranial bones were greatly improves when the mother ate a diet high in good fats (including rich saturated fats from animal products), whole proteins from seafood/animal meat, and properly prepared grains.
-Vegetables and fruits were also included in these diets depending on what was available during the season, but fats & animal foods were especially held sacred and given to pregnant and nursing mothers.
-Those who avoided processed food including seed & vegetable oils, canned, and packaged food were immune to this problem.
+Vegetables and fruits were also included in these diets depending on what was available during the season, but fats and animal foods were especially held sacred and given to pregnant and nursing mothers.
+Those who avoided processed food (including seed and vegetable oils, canned, and packaged food) were immune to this problem.

 You wouldn’t think that obesity is related to malnutrition but it is exactly why they person is obese.
 When we eat foods that aren’t nutrient dense, our bodies are hungry.
-They become starved for good nutrition and that’s why you won’t feel satisfied when eating highly processed & foods that are devoid of nutrients.
-Our bodies were meant to feel satisfied with a balance of all foods including seafood, animal products, raw milk, cheese, butter, coconut oil, fruits, vegetables, & properly prepared grains.
-When we sway from this diet and start to eat more processed food, or restrict any macro nutrient like fat, carbohydrates, or protein, that is where we start to become malnourished.
+They become starved for good nutrition and that’s why you won’t feel satisfied when eating highly processed foods and/or foods devoid of nutrients.
+Our bodies were meant to feel satisfied with a balance of all foods, including seafood, animal products, raw milk, cheese, butter, coconut oil, fruits, vegetables, and properly prepared grains.
+When we sway from this diet and start to eat more processed food, or restrict any macronutrient like fat, carbohydrates, or protein, that is where we start to become malnourished.

 So what can we do as parents as we try to improve the health of our children?